 Good- 7 to 8 😁

-If you score a 7 or an 8, then this means that you have identified the objects, made the right connections to the prompt, explained the real-world context, and have also given the right justifications.
+If you score a 7 or an 8, then this means that you have identified the objects, made the right connections to the prompt, explained the specific real world context, and have also given the right justifications.

 You’ve also added in the right references and have worked towards making all of it as relevant as you could.
 However, you might have missed clarity and precision in certain areas, which is why you haven’t scored excellent marks.